Map Videos Website News

 Financial Guidance

-Kinaxis is updating its fiscal 2025 financial guidance, as follows.
+Kinaxis is reiterating its fiscal 2026 financial guidance, as follows.

 Total revenue